Common Attack Pattern Enumeration and Classification

 A Community Resource for Identifying and Understanding Attacks

-An adversary exploits a few properties of XML(substitution entities and inline DTDs) to cause a denial of service situation due to excessive memory being allocated to fully expand the XML.
+An adversary exploits macro-like substitution to cause a denial of service situation due to excessive memory being allocated to fully expand the data.
 The result of this denial of service could cause the application to freeze or crash.
+This involves defining a very large entity and using it multiple times in a single entity substitution.
+CAPEC-197 is a similar attack pattern, but it is easier to discover and defend against.
+This attack pattern does not perform multi-level substitution and therefore does not obviously appear to consume extensive resources.

 More information is available — Please select a different filter.